Neighborhood Guides August 12, 2025

 Overhead view of the Laurelwood community showcasing the neighborhood’s signature hillside setting, generous lot sizes, and seamless integration with the natural landscape.
 Note the mature tree coverage and spacious properties that define this unique San Mateo area.

-Home Styles and Types
+Home Styles and Architecture

 The homes show classic California mid-century style.
 The area has many ranch and split-level homes from the 1950s-60s.
 You’ll also find updated modern designs and well-fixed older homes that fit well into the hillside streets.